-- 1. Turn off the sled using the operating system commands or the CMC. - 2.
-Remove the sled from the enclosure. - 3.
-Clear the sled NVRAM. - 4.
-If the problem persists, remove and reinstall the sled in the enclosure. - 5.
-Turn on the sled. - 6.
+- 1. Remove the server module from the enclosure. - 2.
+Open the server module. - 3.
+Clear the server module NVRAM. - 4.
+If there is a still a problem with the server module, remove and reinstall the in the enclosure. - 5.
+Turn on the server module. - 6.
 Run the appropriate diagnostic test.
-For more information, see the Using System Diagnostics section.
+For more information, see the Using system diagnostics section.
 If the tests fail, see the Getting help section.